JaswanthTattikota/Math_formula_extractor/README.md

  # **Math Formula Extractor**

-This app extracts mathematical formulas from images using the Gemini-Pro-Vision AI model and converts them into LaTeX code.
+This app extracts mathematical formulae from images using the Gemini-Pro-Vision AI model and converts them into LaTeX code.

  ## **Features**